Siniara/cifar10/README.md

 ### Validation
 Screenshot from the simple dashboard for run comparison in [compare_runs.ipynb](compare_runs.ipynb):
 [![compare_runs.png](images/compare_runs.png)](images/compare_runs.png)
-The experiment/run results are provided are provided in the `metrics` directory as `.json` files , and can be used to run the dashboard.
+The experiment/run results are provided in the `metrics` directory as `.json` files , and can be used to run the dashboard.

 Validation results of the best model for each run: